kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 **Pattern**: list of Group-Version-Kind-Namespace-Name (GVKNN) (from secret) + labels

 Each helm chart installation is represented by a Secret object in the cluster.
 The `type` field of the Secret is set to `helm.sh/release.v1`.
 Objects that are part of the helm chart installation get annotations `meta.helm.sh/release-name` and `meta.helm.sh/release-namespace`, but the link to the “parent” Secret is somewhat obscure.
-The list of GKs in use can be derived from the data encoded in the secret, but this data actually includes the full manifest.
+The list of Group-Kinds (GKs) in use can be derived from the data encoded in the secret, but this data actually includes the full manifest.

 #### Carvel kapp